When Did Chickenpox Vaccine Come Out? | Vital Timeline Facts

 The FDA Approval: When Did Chickenpox Vaccine Come Out?

-The crucial moment arrived on March 17, 1995, when the U.S. Food and Drug Administration (FDA) licensed Varivax, manufactured by Merck & Co., as the first chickenpox vaccine available to the public.
+The crucial moment arrived on March 17, 1995, when the U.S. Food and Drug Administration (FDA) licensed Varivax, manufactured by Merck & Co., as the first chickenpox vaccine available in the United States to the public.
 This approval marked a turning point in controlling varicella infections.

 Varivax was recommended initially for children aged 12 months through 12 years who had not previously contracted chickenpox or received vaccination.
-The vaccine’s efficacy rate hovered around 85-90% for preventing any form of chickenpox and near 100% for preventing severe disease.
+The vaccine’s effectiveness after one dose was strong against severe disease, but experience over time showed that a second dose would improve protection further and cut breakthrough cases.

 The Impact on Public Health After Introduction